unfoldingWord/bible-reference-rcl/src/components/BibleReference/BibleReference.md

 import useBibleReference from './useBibleReference';
 import BibleReference from './BibleReference';

-const options = null; // if empty array or null then all books available
+const supportedBooks = null; // if empty array or null then all books available
-// const options = [ 'mat', 'mrk', 'mal', '1ti', '2ti']; // if non-empty array then only these books are shown const initialBook="mal";
+// const supportedBooks = [ 'mat', 'mrk', 'mal', '1ti', '2ti']; // if non-empty array then only these books are shown const initialBook="mal";
 const initialChapter="2";
 const initialVerse="3";